lcarcamo1526/TrainerRoad-to-Zwift/README.md

 # Trainerroad to Zwift

-> Simple notebook that export specifics workouts and plans to Zwift.
+> Simple tool that let you download your trainerroad calendar including workouts to be used on Zwift

 ## Run It